eulphean/light-kits/README.md

 aaaaaand thats it!
 <br>Create more LEDs by repeating these steps and calling them in the void loop();
 <br>Happy coding.
-Feel free to submit questions through this, and I'll try my best to get back to you.
+<br>Feel free to submit questions through this, and I'll try my best to get back to you.

 -- Amanda Yamasaki